Saturday, December 21, 2024

 Simgh was unable to forgive the politicians for failing to consult with the Indian Army before accepting the partition of India.

-Muhammad Asad (born Leopold Weiss) and Pakistan: The Curious Case
+Leopold Weiss and Pakistan: The Curious Case

 Muhammad Asad, originally named Leopold Weiss, was an Austro-Hungarian Jew who embraced Islam and became a significant figure in the Pakistan Movement.
 Asad’s conversion to Islam and subsequent dedication to Islamic thought led him to play a crucial role in the intellectual and political foundations of Pakistan.
 After the creation of Pakistan in 1947, he was appointed as the country’s first Director of the Department of Islamic Reconstruction, where he worked closely with Muhammad Ali Jinnah and other founding figures to shape the ideological direction of the new nation.